 Do you shop online?
 Now there is an easy way to help with band funds when you shop, and it costs you nothing!

-All you need to do is register with Easyfundraising.org using this link and pick Hepworth Band as your charity.
+All you need to do is register with Easyfundraising.org using this link and pick Hepworth Band.

 The Band was formed in the village of Hepworth, near Holmfirth, in 1882, making it one of the oldest brass bands in the country.
 Today, it competes in the Championship Section, making it one of the best bands in the UK.